Quantrail-Data/CH-Ops/docs/guide/kubernetes-ocko.md

 - `kubectl` working against the cluster, and permission to create service accounts and roles
 - Network access from CHOps to the Kubernetes API
-- A ClickHouse® endpoint CHOps can reach
+- A ClickHouse&reg; endpoint CHOps can reach

 Plus one thing specific to OCKO.
 It requires **cert-manager**, because the operator registers admission webhooks that need certificates.
 If the operator